Davidxswang/leetcode/README.md

 - if four numbers are in the string, f(1)\*f(3)+f(2)\*f(2)+f(3)\*f(1) to calculate it

 The solution is just a top-down method of calculating it.

+### 260 Single Number III

+The solution is inspired by [@zhiqing_xiao](https://leetcode.com/problems/single-number-iii/discuss/68900/Accepted-C%2B%2BJava-O(n)-time-O(1)-space-Easy-Solution-with-Detail-Explanations) in the discussion area.

+The key here is to use one bit to separate the nums into two groups and use the xor(n1,n2) to find out the n1 in one group and n2 in the other group.